Robust-to-Dynamics Optimization: Robust to uncertain and time-varying linear dynamics linear programming

 In this section, we are interested in studying linear programs that must remain robust against such a dynamical system.
-More precisely, a \emph{robust to uncertain linear dynamics linear program} (R-ULD-LP) is an optimization problem of the form
+More precisely, a \emph{robust to uncertain \aaa{and time-varying} linear dynamics linear program} (\aaa{R-UTVLD-LP}) is an optimization problem of the form

 where $P=\{x \in \mathbb{R}^n |~ Ax\leq b\}$ is a given polyhedron.
-The input to this problem is fully defined by It is not hard to see that an R-ULD-LP can be equivalently formulated as
+The input to this problem is fully defined by It is not hard to see that an \aaa{R-UTVLD-LP} can be equivalently formulated as

-Indeed, it is straightforward to check that for any integer $k\geq 1$, a point $x\in P$ leaves $P$ by some product of length $k$ out of the matrices in $conv\{G_1,\ldots,G_s\},$ if and only if it leaves $P$ by some product of length $k$ out of the matrices in $\{G_1,\ldots,G_s\}$.
+Indeed, it is straightforward to check that for any integer $k\geq 1$, a point $x\in P$ leaves $P$ by some product of length $k$ out of the matrices in $\conv\{G_1,\ldots,G_s\},$ if and only if it leaves $P$ by some product of length $k$ out of the matrices in $\{G_1,\ldots,G_s\}$.